How to Get Back Into Compliance with the FTB (Non-Filers Guide)

 The Franchise Tax Board (FTB) aggressively tracks non-filers using employer records, bank data, and IRS info.
 Even if you haven’t heard from them yet, it’s only a matter of time before you receive a Demand for Tax Return, a Notice of Proposed Assessment, or worse — a wage garnishment or bank levy.

-In this guide, we’ll show you exactly how non-filers in Orange County can get back into compliance, reduce penalties, and avoid collection actions before they start.
+In this guide, we’ll show you how non-filers in Orange County can get back into compliance with the FTB before penalties escalate, reduce fines, and avoid collections before they start.

 π¨ Why Getting Back into Compliance Matters